 From deep rocks to landscape processes, from marine and environmental science to the nature and function of past and present environments, the School emphasises an integrated global perspective on issues posed by the Earth and its environment.

-The School’s research work encompasses a number of specialised centres and two distinct disciplines:
+The School’s research work encompasses two distinct disciplines and a number of specialised centres: